-A colour blind test is a device your optometrist uses to determine if you have a colour vision deficiency, commonly known as colour blindness.
+A colour blindness test is a device your optometrist uses to determine if you have a colour vision defect or deficiency, or what used to be known as colour blindness.

-If you think you might be colour blind, visit your optometrist.
+If you think you might have a colour vision defect, visit your optometrist.
 (Don't have one yet?
 Find an optometrist near you.)

-There are two types of colour blind tests:
+There are two types of colour vision tests:

 Screening tests that can detect the presence of a colour vision problem

-More detailed, quantitative tests that can detect a colour vision deficiency and determine the type and severity of colour blindness
+More detailed, quantitative tests that can detect a colour vision deficiency and determine the type and severity of the colour vision defect

-The most widely used screening test for colour blindness is the Ishihara Colour Vision Test.
+The most widely used screening test for colour vision is the Ishihara Colour Vision Test.

 The test is named after Japanese ophthalmologist Shinobu Ishihara (1879-1963), who devised the procedure and first published a description of it in 1917.